ibrahimjml/Next-ecommerce/README.md

 ## Key features

---User Authentication:
+-User Authentication:
 Secure registration and login process with role-based access control.
 Admins can manage products while users can view and purchase items.
 Product Management: Admins can easily add, update, and delete products, including images, descriptions, prices, and categories (Men, Women, Kids).
---Shopping Cart:
+-Shopping Cart:
 Users can add items to their cart, adjust quantities, and proceed to checkout with a straightforward user interface.
 Category Filtering:
 Users can filter products by category to quickly find items that interest them.
---Responsive Design:
+-Responsive Design:
 The application is optimized for all screen sizes, providing a user-friendly experience on desktops, tablets, and mobile devices.
---Image Uploads:
+-Image Uploads:
 Products can include images uploaded to the server, enhancing the shopping experience.
 Dynamic Routing: Utilize Next.js dynamic routing to create unique product detail pages for every item in the store.